IIZCODEII/keyBoost/README.md

 Wishing to apply keyword extraction to ecology-related administrative documents, I was confronted to the large breadth of available techniques making any kind of arbitrage between them frustrating for a number of reasons.

 * I did not have any labeled data for my use-case to test the models on.
 I had thus no visibility on the real performance of theses algorithms.
-* A brief review of keyword extraction litterature emphasized on the fact that there is a large amount of models that performs very differently from a use-case (corpus type, writing style, etc) to another
+* A brief review of keyword extraction litterature emphasized on the fact that there is a large amount of models that performs very differently from a use-case to another (in terms ofcorpus type, writing style, etc)
 * Just randomly picking a model was not satisfactory, I wanted a rational and structured approach to deal with this incertainty situation in a manner that could, by the way, benefit the many facing the same challenges.

 <p align = 'center'> <img src="keyBoost_overview.PNG"/> </p>